Team-Tea-Time/laravel-forum/readme.md

 ### Regarding permissions

-The default permission callbacks don't allow users to perform certain actions such as deleting threads or posts; you'll need to modify them to return TRUE based on your own criteria.
+The default permission callbacks don't allow users to perform certain actions such as deleting threads or posts; you'll need to modify them to return true based on your own criteria.
 For example, if you use [Zizaco/entrust](https://github.com/Zizaco/entrust), you might change your `delete_threads` callback to return `Entrust::can('forum_threads_delete');`, allowing users with a role that grants the `forum_threads_delete` permission to delete threads.

 Note that the default set of views include links for deleting, editing and replying, and their visibility is controlled by the permission callbacks.